-Summer Jam presented by WCOS 97.5 will be held at Doko Meadows Park in Blythewood on Friday, July 13, 2018 from 7-10pm (gates open at 6pm) with a live concert by Nashville recording artists, The Blue Pickups, with opener, U.S. Navy Veteran, Brooks Herring.
+Presented by WCOS 97.5 will be held at Doko Meadows Park in Blythewood on Friday, July 13, 2018 from 7-10pm (gates open at 6pm) with a live concert by Nashville recording artists, The Blue Pickups, with opener, U.S. Navy Veteran, Brooks Herring.
 Click here for more info and tickets.

 The Big Grab Yard Sale- Sept.
 6&7, 2018